Hay… It’s Cold Outside!

 Utilize Hay Balancers

-Even the highest quality hay will not contain every nutrient that your horse requires.
+Even the highest quality hay for horses will not contain every nutrient that your horse requires.
 Utilizing a high-quality hay and pasture balancer, such as Barn Bag®, will help ensure your horse’s daily nutrient requirements are being met.
 It also eliminates the necessity to feed compound feeds, which can deliver a surplus of both nutrients and calories to your horse’s diet.
 Utilizing a pasture balancer is highly recommended for elderly horses and hard keepers.

 Some horses, such as hard keepers or performance horses, will require additional calories during the winter months to maintain body condition.
 Although compound feeds can provide the necessary calories, they also put your horse at risk for over supplementation.
 Below are a few feeding recommendations if your horse needs additional calories in addition to the hay being fed: